CATEGORY: GRASS VALLEY

 PHOTO: 1930’S CORN CHIPS CAN

-When I was about seven years old, I “came down” with smallpox.
+When I was about eight years old, I “came down” with smallpox.
 I cannot remember how this happened.
-It must have been in the same way that I got whooping cough and scarlet fever when we lived in Dayville: straight out of the ether.
+It must have been in the same way that I got whooping cough and scarlet fever when we lived in Dayville: straight out of the night sky.
 Two marvelous blessings came with this malady: one was that I didn’t have to have a vaccination and the other was corn chips.

 After I had smallpox, miraculously without resultant pox marks, both of my sisters had to be vaccinated leaving large ugly scars on their upper arms.
-So I was blessed by being scarless.
+So I was blessed by being scareless.